guglielmino/grpc-python-poc/doc/article.md

         return common_pb2.Result(status=True)
 ```

-It is immediately clear that we are implementing here the interface defined in our IDL, base class `notification_pb2_grpc.NotificatorServiceServicer` payload and result are the ones desinged in the IDL.
+It is immediately clear that we are implementing here: the interface defined in our IDL.
+Base class `notification_pb2_grpc.NotificatorServiceServicer` payload and result are the ones desinged in the IDL.
 The implementation is trivial: we use `message` and `destination` coming from request, which is `NotificationPayload`, to log a message, responding with a `Result` wrapping a success status `status=True`.

 Defining the service is not enough to make it available to client, we need a way to expose the service over the network, four line of code are all what we need for that.